The Student Guide: 8 Fun Things To Do In Bristol

 5. Spot Banksy

-Here’s a little fun fact – Banksy was actually born in Bristol back in 1974!
-So, you kind have to do him justice and visit some of his spectacular pieces around the city – right?
+Here’s a little fun fact – Banksy was born in Bristol back in 1974!
+So, you kinda have to do him justice and visit some of his spectacular pieces around the city – right?

 6. Clifton Suspension Bridge